r7truong/continuous_integration/README.md

 # continuous_integration
-A pipeline that uses Jenkins
+A pipeline that uses Jenkins.